Adamcjc01/Linear-Regression-Calculator/README.md

 > yi is the **actual value** of y for a given x

-For example, if the predicted response value (h(xi)) is equal to the actual value of yi then the ouput of the equation is 0.
+For example, if the predicted response value h(xi) is equal to the actual value of yi then the ouput of the equation is 0.
 This would mean our regression line fits perfectly.
 This is the hypothetical that we are aiming for, in reality we will usually have some error but we want the **lowest possible residual error**.

 We can define a **cost function** which has the lowest possible values for the residual error.
 This can be defined as:

 > J(b0,b1) = 1/2n * sum (ei^2)

-substituting ei gives us:
+substituting ei with the equation above gives us:

 > J(b0,b1) = 1/2n * sum ((yi - h(xi))^2)